akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Days 43 & 44: Tuesday & Wednesday March 30-31, 2021

+**Pomodoros Completed**: 0

+**Today's Progress**: Days off.

+**My Feelings:** Knew I was taking a day off for a day trip on Wednesday but didn't properly account for how much prep work was going to be involved on Tuesday.
+Needed to sit down and put some more thought into making accomodations for myself.

 ### Day 42: Monday March 29, 2021

 **Pomodoros Completed**: 5